mosip/documentation/docs/Biometric-SDK.md

 # Biometric SDK Functions

+## SDK Initialization
+Shares information about the SDK and performs any one time activities including initialization of internal variables and algorithms.

 ## Quality Checker
 Checks the quality of input biometrics and returns quality score for the same.